Visas and Sponsorship

 Temporary Creative Worker Route: Visas

-Overseas cast and crew working in the UK for more than three months and coming from a non-visa country, or those who are visa nationals and working in the UK for any amount of time, should apply for both sponsorship and a work visa under the Creative Worker route.
+Overseas cast and crew working in the UK for more than three months and coming from a non-visa country, or those who are visa nationals and working in the UK for any amount of time, should apply for both sponsorship and a work visa under the Temporary Creative Worker route.
 The application must be made outside the UK, and the visa is valid for a maximum of one year, with the option to extend for another year.

 Temporary Creative Worker Route: Certificates of Sponsorship

-Non-visa nationals (who meet the sponsorship criteria) can work for a maximum of three months on a UK TV/film production with just a certificate of sponsorship (CoS), and don’t need a visa.
+Non-visa nationals (who meet the sponsorship criteria) can work for a maximum of three months on a UK TV/film production with just a Certificate of Sponsorship (CoS), and don’t need a visa.
 This is a quicker (and usually cheaper) process than applying for a full visa.

 [N.B., having a CoS number does not guarantee entry to, or right to work in, the UK – this is granted at the discretion of the UK border officials present at the time.
-Nevertheless, it is rare for sponsored creative workers to encounter entry problems.]
+Nevertheless, it is rare for sponsored Creative Workers to encounter entry problems.]

 Read more about the Temporary Creative Worker Route